RU-N Final Exam Schedule: Spring 2024 (Tentative)

 EXAMPLE: 21:120:101-81, 82, 83, and 84

-NON-PATTERN EXAMS: Courses that do not meet during standard meeting times have exams according to their first lecture time.
-If a class meets once a week during the day, or meets in the evenings at nonstandard times, follow the exam schedule for the first meeting day/time.
+NON-PATTERN EXAMS: Courses not meeting during standard meeting times have exams according to their first lecture time.
+If a class meets once a week during the day or meets in the evenings at nonstandard times, follow the exam schedule for the first meeting day/time.
 See below for an example.

-PATTERN EXAMS: Courses that meet during standard time combinations have exams according to the times scheduled on the Final Exam grid.
-Pattern examinations are held where the course met during the semester unless an alternate location is provided by the course instructor.
+PATTERN EXAMS: Courses that meet during standard time combinations have exams according to the Final Exam grid schedule.
+Pattern examinations are held where the course meets during the semester unless an alternate location is provided by the course instructor.
 See below for an example.

 COMMON EXAMS AND NON-PATTERN EXAMS TAKE PRECEDENCE OVER THE PATTERN EXAM SCHEDULE.
 STUDENTS MUST BRING FINAL EXAM CONFLICTS TO THE ATTENTION OF THEIR DEAN OF STUDENTS AT LEAST TWO WEEKS BEFORE THE FIRST FINAL EXAM DAY.